 Police addressed those collisions in a Facebook post Tuesday, noting that the return of early-morning darkness in fall is often accompanied by an increase in pedestrians struck by vehicles.
 They urged pedestrians to wear brighter colors and reflective stripes, walk facing traffic and cross only at designated crosswalks or intersections.

-Officers will be resuming a pedestrian safety detail this month, funded by the federal National Highway Safety Traffic Administration and the Alaska Highway Safety Office.
+The police department said officers are also increasing enforcement this month in areas that tend to have many pedestrians, as part of an effort funded by the federal National Highway Safety Traffic Administration and the Alaska Highway Safety Office.

 Police are asking anyone with information about Friday’s collision who has not spoken with police, or anyone who has surveillance video of the area, to call them at 311.

-According to police, the woman killed Friday is Anchorage’s 11th fatal vehicle-pedestrian collision.
+According to police, the woman killed Friday is the 11th pedestrian fatally struck by a vehicle in Anchorage this year.